Methane – B-6400 – Kelly – Canonie 50 – A-410

 She was sold again in 1971 to an unknown buyer, being renamed Kelly.
 At this time, she was lengthened by Norfolk Shipbuilding of Norfolk, VA, and retrofitted for carrying liquid asphalt.
 In 1986, she was purchased by Canonie Transportation of Muskegon, MI, and brought to the Great Lakes.
 Kelly was renamed Canonie 50.

 Canonie Transportation sold off its assets in 1993, and Andrie Inc. purchased the Canonie 50, among other vessels.
 She was renamed A-410, and continued her liquid asphalt trading on the Great Lakes.
-She was paired with several of Andrie’s tugs over the years, being pushed by Karen Andrie, Barbara Andrie, Rebecca Lynn, and Sarah Andrie.
+She was paired with several of Andrie’s tugs over the years, being pushed by John Purves, Karen Andrie, Barbara Andrie, Rebecca Lynn, and Sarah Andrie.
 For several brief periods, Andrie chartered the tug Mary E. Hannah to push her has well.
-A-410 has been laid up at the Mart Dock in Muskegon, MI, since 2018.

 Compiled By Brendan Falkowski